 - Pay for your transfer.

 - Save the tracking number to follow up on your transfer.

 Foreign exchange rates explained

 The exchange rate determines how much one country’s currency is worth in another currency.
-Traditionally, the euro is stronger against the dollar.
-This means that for each dollar you spend, you’ll be sending less than a euro to your recipient.
+Traditionally, the euro is much stronger against the rand.
+This means that for each rand you spend, you’ll be sending less than a euro to your recipient.
+For example, in July 2020, the South African rand was worth approximately 0.052 euro.
 This amount can fluctuate from day to day, so check frequently to see if you can get a better deal when you’re sending money to the Netherlands.